ArcGIS Online map viewer

 web service, including examples of various types of requests, refer to

-nowCOAST™ LayerInfo Help Documentation
+the nowCOAST™ LayerInfo Help Documentation

 - NWS, 2007: National Digital Forecast Database (NDFD) Experimental Gridded Data, Product Description Document,